krashski/Getting-Cleaning-Data-CourseProject/README.md

 	- make the variable names human readable (see CodeBook.md for more information)
 	- apply the new variable names to the dataset
 5. From the data set in Step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject
-	- create the tidy data set by aggregating the data frame
+	- create the tidy data set by aggregating the data frame by Activity and Subject
 	- add the descriptive names to the Activity variable in the tidy data set
 	- to make the tidy data set easier to read, sort by Activity and then by Subject
 	- save the tidy data set to a text file "tidy_data.txt"